Didier Domi: Paris Saint-Germain

-Having appeared in the UEFA Super Cup against Juventus the same season, the next campaign he took part in the UEFA Champions League and helped PSG win both the French Cup and French League Cup.
+Having appeared in the UEFA Super Cup against Juventus the same season, the next campaign he took part in the UEFA Champions League and helped PSG win both the Coupe de France and Coupe de la Ligue.

 Newcastle United

-Domi's performances earned a €6m move to Newcastle United in January 1999, but after a good start he fell out of favour and began 2001 with a return to PSG for the same fee for which they sold him.
-Whilst at Newcastle he played in the 1999 FA Cup Final and scored three league goals, all coming in the 1999–2000 season against Wimbledon, Coventry and rivals Sunderland.
+Domi's performances earned a £4 million move to Newcastle United in January 1999.
+Whilst at Newcastle, he played in the 1999 FA Cup final.
+He scored three league goals, all coming in the 1999–2000 against Wimbledon, Coventry and rivals Sunderland.

+After a good start to his career at Newcastle, he fell out of favour and on 19 January 2001, was sold back to PSG for £3 million.

 Return to Paris and loan to Leeds United

 Injury limited Domi's appearances at PSG and in 2003–04 he was loaned to Leeds United but only made a sporadic impact as they were relegated from the Premier League.

 Espanyol and Olympiacos

 PSG let Domi join Espanyol in summer 2004 and late in 2005–06 he finally held down a regular place, helping them to the Copa del Rey final, though he did not appear in the 4–1 win against Real Zaragoza.
 At the end of that season he moved on a free transfer to Olympiacos, signing a three-year deal.